 - A basis – there needs to be a basis, a being or an object at which the act is aimed.
 We thought that someone was in the bathroom too long and we started yelling at them, but then it turned out that there was nobody there.
 This is not as strong as if there actually were someone there.
 There has to be someone who hears our yelling, understands it, and believes that we mean it.
 If the person is deaf or had the radio playing and couldn’t hear us, it is not so strong.

-- The finale – if we shoot at someone intending to kill them and miss and just shoot them in the arm, our action didn’t reach the intended conclusion, so it is not as heavy.
+- The reaching of a finale – if we shoot at someone intending to kill them and miss and just shoot them in the arm, our action didn’t reach the intended conclusion, so it is not as heavy.
 If we really wanted to hurt someone by what we said and it didn’t hurt them at all, because they didn’t believe us or whatever, it is not as heavy as if it actually had hurt the person.
 The same if we lied and they didn’t believe us.
 We can see that the results of our actions are really quite complex; there are many different factors involved.

 It’s the same for positive actions.
 For example, I meant to help you, but helped someone else instead.
 I didn’t really intend to help you, but what I did helped you anyway, or I did something to help you and it didn’t help you at all.
 This often happens.
 We make a nice meal for someone in order to please them and they choke on it and go to the hospital.
 Or they hated it; it tasted terrible to them.
 All of these things are there with constructive actions as well.

 Throwing and Completing Karma

 Another division of karma is what is called “throwing and completing karma.”